Global wave-front sets of Banach, Fr{\'e}chet and Modulation space types, and pseudo-differential operators: Wave-front sets for pseudo-differential operators with smooth symbols

 \section{Wave-front sets for pseudo-differential operators with smooth symbols}

-In this section we consider mapping properties for pseudo-differential operators with respect to our global wave-front sets.
-More precisely, we prove that microlocality and microellipticity hold for pseudodifferential operators in $\op(\SG^{(\omega_0)}_{r,\rho})$.
-For notational convenience, we set
+In this section we consider mapping properties for pseudo-differential operators with respect to global wave-front sets.
+More precisely, we prove that microlocality and microellipticity hold for pseudo-differential operators in $\op(\SG^{(\omega_0)}_{r,\rho})$.
+We start with the following result: